 A credit card terminal functions on a handheld device, computer screen, and smartphone.
 The virtual terminal runs in a window through a web browser or other software application, instead of using dedicated hardware, like a physical credit card terminal.

-To learn about Online Pharmacy Merchant Account, call us at +44 800 776 5988 or click here to set up your personalized payment consultation.
+Let iPaytotal help match your pharmacy with just the right terminal, call us at +44 800 776 5988 or click here to set up your personalized payment consultation.